 Stuck away from your home in Oz at the moment?
 You'll need to use a VPN (opens in new tab) to access the free SBS live stream without being geo-blocked.

-Viewers in the UK can watch World Cup 2022 live on the BBC, ITV, BBC iPlayer (opens in new tab), ITVX (opens in new tab), STV and STV Player.
-You can also watch World Cup 2022 with Welsh commentary on S4C.
+Viewers in the UK can watch the World Cup final 2022 live on the BBC, ITV, BBC iPlayer (opens in new tab), ITVX (opens in new tab), STV and STV Player.
+You can also watch with Welsh commentary on S4C.

 Watch World Cup 2022 in 4K

-Fans in the USA can stream every match in 4K HDR via Fubo TV while Fox subscribers can watch every match in 4K HDR on television.
+Fans in the USA can stream the World Cup final in 4K HDR via Fubo TV while Fox subscribers can watch in 4K HDR on television.
 Comcast Xfinity X1 subscribers can watch in 4K with Dolby Vision HDR.
 Happy with re-runs?
-Free streaming service Tubi will make games available in 4K 30 minutes after the final whistle has blown.
+Free streaming service Tubi will make the final available in 4K 30 minutes after the final whistle has blown.

-In the UK, the BBC has confirmed that it will stream the "majority" of its 33 live games in 4K Ultra HD and HDR, beginning with the opener between Qatar and Ecuador on Sunday 20th November.
+In the UK, the BBC has streamed the "majority" of its 33 live games in 4K Ultra HD and HDR, and we'd expect Sunday's final to join that cohort.

 Take a look at our full guide for all the details on watching World Cup 2022 in 4K HDR.